BeyzaTugce/kubeedge-autoscaler/README.md

 - auto_scaler.py
 |     This code is to create an auto scaler for specified edge node and application type.
 |
+- metric_collector.py
+|     This code is to collect metrics for specified edge node and application type.
+|
 - run_auto_scaler.py
 |     This file is to run the auto scalers for each node and watch them
 |